 A successful construction or remodelling project results from collaboration between architects, designers and developers, each contributing individual skills to the creation of safe, attractive properties.
 But when a beautifully crafted design, well received by a client, attracts the attentions of Building Control, what are the options?
-A number of routes exist to satisfying Building Control Fire Safety Regulations – further compartmentation is one, residential fire sprinklers are another.
+A number of routes exist to satisfying Building Control Fire Safety Regulations – further compartmentation is one rather unpopuler option, however residential fire sprinklers are a much more popular option.

 Awareness, Availability and Aesthetics